juliancoleman/orchestra/README.md

 npm run coverage:serve
 ```

-This command will spin up Jest, run all tests, run a
+This spins up Jest, runs all tests, runs a
-coverage report, and spin up a server to view the coverage
+coverage report, and spins up a web server, generating a
-report in the browser.
-Instructions for the URL will be
-printed out when the server is ready. **This command does
+URL when the server is ready. **This command does not watch
-not watch for file changes.**
+for file changes.**

-#### Continuous Integration

-A special command is used for Continuous Integration that
-you won't need to worry about.
-Just know that it is there.

 ### Writing your own tests